Contents

 11. Unplug (and plug back in) your router

-Sometimes it’s the simple stuff that works really well.
+Sometimes it’s the simple fixes that work really well.

-If you’ve had your router running for ages, it might need a quick refresh to boost its speed back up to what it should be.
+If your router has been online for a long time, it might need a quick refresh to clear its caches, and boost its speed back up to what it should be.

 Simply unplug the power cable on the router end.
 Wait a few minutes, and plug it back in again.
 Then try a speed test once you can reconnect to the internet.